mega-slowpoke/fullstack/README.md

 A correlated subquery can get the same result without GROUP BY.
 GROUP BY is so expensive that it makes join way less efficient

 Correlated subquery: an inner query dependent on the outer query

+#### derived table
+A subquery after in a FROM clause we have to give derived table an alias

+### UNION vs. UNION ALL
+Similarity:
+1. number of columns should be same
+2. data type should be the same

+Diff:
+1. union will remove duplicates
+2. union will sort the first column ascedening automactially
+3. union cannot used be in recursively cte

+## Window Function